Efficient Bi-Level Optimization for Recommendation Denoising: Experiments

-Here we show that QGrace can be coupled with state-of-the-art recommendation methods well.
-For simplicity, we incorporate QGrace with SGL and SimGCL, which have been used in previous experiments.
-As Fig.~\ref{transferity} shows, we find that the QGrace successfully enhances SGL and SimGCL, and surprisingly their performances are up to a similar level to that of LightGCN.
-A possible explanation is that the data augmentation effects of SGL and SimGCL are duplicated with that of QGrace, which proves the effectiveness of QGrace in data augmentation.

-\subsection{Time Complexity Analysis (RQ4)}
+\subsection{Time Complexity Analysis (RQ2)}

-In this part, we set LightGCN as the basic encoder and report the real running time of compared methods for one epoch.
+In this part, we set LightGCN as the base model and report the real running time of compared methods for one epoch.
 The results in Table ~\ref{runtime} are collected on an Intel(R) Core(TM) i9-10900X CPU and a GeForce RTX 3090Ti GPU.
-QGrace can merely train recommendation models based on WAU loss, so we train compared methods based on BPR and WAU loss, respectively, to show the time consumption gap between BPR and WAU.
-As shown in Table ~\ref{runtime}, we can see the running time increases with the volume of the datasets, and the running speed of WAU is close to that of BPR.
-Besides, the running speed of QGrace is much quicker than model-dependent GDA methods (DeCA and SGDL), even though both of them only deal with positive instances.
-Furthermore, SGL and SimGCL do not need additional time on denoising training, but the time cost of QGrace is still less than those of SGL and SimGCL, which proves that gradient matching can save much time from the computation.
+As shown in Table ~\ref{runtime}, we can see the running time increases with the volume of the datasets.
+Besides, the running speed of $\mathsf{BOD}$ is much quicker than denoising methods (T-CE, DeCA, and SGDL), even though they only deal with positive samples.
+Furthermore, SGL and SimGCL do not need additional time on denoising training, but the time cost of $\mathsf{BOD}$ is still less than those of SGL and SimGCL, which proves that the generator-based one-step gradient matching scheme can save much time from the computation.